Skip to main content

 Microblading costs vary widely depending on the artist’s experience, reputation, and geographic location.
 Nationally, prices typically range from three hundred to two thousand dollars for the initial session.
 Some artists include the first touch-up in that price, while others charge separately for it.
 Touch-up appointments after the initial healing period generally cost less than the original session.

 Because microblading is a cosmetic procedure, it is not covered by health insurance.
 Some providers offer payment plans to make the cost more manageable.
-When evaluating price, it is worth remembering that choosing a less experienced technician to save money can lead to unsatisfactory results that require expensive correction work — an outcome that costs more in both dollars and discomfort than investing in a skilled artist from the start.
+When evaluating price, remember that choosing a less experienced technician to save money can lead to unsatisfactory results and expensive correction work, which costs more in both dollars and discomfort than investing in a skilled artist from the start.

 Who Should Not Get Microblading?